-Music is truly a marvel of human invention.
+Music is but a marvel of human invention.

-In essence, it’s nothing more the configuration of sounds in a set pattern, sometimes produced through our vocal cords, or often times through contraptions consisting of nothing more than strings and pieces of metal and wood.
+Nothing more than the configuration of sounds in a set pattern, sometimes produced through our vocal cords, or often times through contraptions consisting of nothing more than strings and pieces of metal and wood.

 But the beauty of music is not in how it’s created, but in the inevitable result.
 It is a deliberate pattern of sounds that can be interpreted in an infinite number of ways, loved by people all over the world, if not throughout the known universe.

 Michael Kay is one of those people.

 In fact, he is more than that.
 He doesn’t know it yet, but he is one of the audio generation: those select few who call themselves Music Masters.

 This is his story, his white knuckle ride; in all its long playing glory.

 It was in all likelihood very frustrating to be the neighbor of Colleen Kay.

 As a relatively hard-working twenty-something, Colleen peacefully came and went from her Washington Heights apartment when work demanded her to do so.
 She waved at the neighbors when they waved first, usually acknowledged the postman, and put long and stressful hours at her nursing job.